BUS210 Managerial Accounting and Budgeting

 Teaching exam periods:

-This course starts in Spring parallel.
-This course has teaching/evaluation in the Spring parallel, .
+The course starts in Spring parallel.
+The course has teaching/evaluation in the Spring parallel, .

 Course frequency: Annually